 Let’s look at JMW #Turner, classically provocative with nature and often showcases true turmoil and chaos.
 Turner loves to highlight the power of the elements and how powerless we - the rulers of the world are, who cannot fight against it.
 If nature wants us to be swallowed up, it will triumph.
 If nature wants to burn our grasslands, it will roar fearlessly and if it wants to drown us on the land, the sky will pour down.

-In the painting above, The Shipwreck, Turner shows how water and the movement of waves both teases and sinks boats with ease and great magnitude.
+In the painting above, The Shipwreck, Turner shows how water and the movement of waves both tease and sinks boats with ease and great magnitude.
 Water is not our natural environment and if we are risking our lives to travel across the oceans, then we are gambling with our lives.
 Nature will always show us her true power and remind us how fragile we really are.
-This #painting evokes fear, trouble and helplessness amongst the viewer and quite frankly, it is difficult to see.
+This #painting evokes fear, trouble and helplessness among the viewer and quite frankly, it is difficult to see.
 We know that even if this painting wasn’t created from life, the realism of the imagery and the historical narrative shows truth regardless.

 The dark grey tones are contrasted with splashes of blue and red to remind you that we have a sky and the ground so we can figure out which way is up.
 However, it takes a brief moment to figure out that this is home, our home.
 The scene is of biblical scale and exaggerated to tell a story, but a story we can all relate to and that we fear for the future of our planet.